Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Activepieces

 The agents you make can read an email or pull data from an API, process the content with a model, and then act across connected tools.
 They make choices based on context, which means the flow doesn't always follow a rigid script.
-Over time, agents learn from repeated use and improve how tasks get handled.

 You also get the AI Copilot that suggests steps from natural language prompts.
 Some other tools pull structured details from unstructured files or automatically sort content into categories, too.